 Jill previously worked remotely for 10 years at Red Cloud Indian School on the Pine Ridge Indian Reservation in South Dakota, a unique Jesuit/Lakota nonprofit with three schools, a museum, and an extensive parish system.
 She developed and managed the organization's first strategic plan, a five-year initiative with 36 activities that required significant collaboration with 170 staff and volunteers; coached senior staff in financial management, and built and led the budget formulation and monitoring process; co-led a $32 million fundraising campaign including $20 million in capital projects and $12 million in operational support and endowment; and advised the Board of Directors on fundraising and financial matters.

 Jill also spent extensive time in the Capital region shaping public policy through her work with Senator Majority Leader Tom Daschle and the Corporation for National and Community Service, the federal agency that is home to the AmeriCorps Program.
-Jill was an early leader for the Social Innovation Fund at the Corporation, a grant making initiative that mobilizes public and philanthropic resources to grow community-based solutions that have evidence of compelling impact.
+Jill was an early leader for the Social Innovation Fund (SIF) at the Corporation, a grant making initiative that mobilizes public and philanthropic resources to grow community-based solutions that have evidence of compelling impact.
+At SIF, she collaborated with 25 private foundations nationwide to enhance their grantees' effectiveness.
 In addition, she has served as a program officer for a community foundation in Massachusetts.

 Jill has a Master’s in Public Administration from the School for Public and Environmental Affairs at Indiana University in Bloomington.
 Following her degree, Jill was appointed as a federal Presidential Management Fellow.
 Jill’s undergraduate degree is in American Studies from Colby College.